oivoodoo/resume/resume.md

     -   Team and Tech Lead of Ruby and JavaScript developers.
     -   Developing the application using Ruby on Rails, NodeJS, MongoDB, Redis, AngularJS.
     -   Working on the deployments tasks.
+Learning Ansible and Docker for building container based hosts.
     -   Developing the advertisement platform for the mobile devices.
     -   Brainstom and prototype the new approach for some parts of the application.